 "In many cases, we have major large tenants that are moving into new [developments], and they're creating negative absorption," Linde said.

 The net result is a slower office recovery than previous cycles.
-While conditions in the older office buildings will eventually improve, "it's not going to be the same kind of spike that you have in rents that we saw in 2005 to 2007, because there is this torrent of cost compression that is out there," Linde said.
+While he expects conditions in the older office buildings will eventually improve, "it's not going to be the same kind of spike that you have in rents that we saw in 2005 to 2007, because there is this torrent of cost compression that is out there," Linde said.

 Companies Trimming Space Requirements

 Since the economic recovery began, corporate real estate departments have had ample time to re-assess their space utilization.
 Companies are shrinking their per-employee square foot requirements while demanding more collaborative space and flexible floor plates from landlords.
 Many companies are prepared to sacrifice the holy grail of real estate, the CBD location, in pursuit of newer space in an evolving "outer ring" submarket that better suits their needs.